tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

 Beam's version of a multisignature (MultiSig) is actually a $2\text{-of-}2$ multiparty Unspent Transaction Output (UTXO), where each party keeps its share of the blinding factor of the Pedersen commitment, $C(v,k_{1}+k_{2})=\Big(vH+(k_{1}+k_{2})G\Big)$, secret.
-(Refer to [Appendix A](#appendix-a-notation-used) for notations used.)
-The multiparty commitment is accompanied by a single multiparty Bulletproof range proof, similar to that employed by [Grin](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#utilizing-grins-shared-bulletproof-computation), where the individual shares of the blinding factor are used to create the combined range proof [[9]].
+(Refer to [Appendix A](#appendix-a-notation-used) for notation used.)
+The multiparty commitment is accompanied by a single multiparty Bulletproof range proof, similar to that used by [Grin](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#utilizing-grins-shared-bulletproof-computation), where the individual shares of the blinding factor are used to create the combined range proof [[9]].